riboviz/riboviz/docs/user/run-on-Eddie.md

 $ git clone https://github.com/riboviz/example-datasets
 ```

-**Note** Your home directory space is enough for running a vignette but is not enough for running a full-size dataset.
+**Note** that your home directory space is enough for running a vignette but is not enough for running a full-size dataset.

 We recommend using the cluster filesystem (/exports/[COLLEGE]/eddie/...) for storing riboviz and example-datasets.

 If you do not have a group space, you can use your scratch directory (/exports/eddie/scratch/UUN)

 ---
 ## Interactive Sessions